Learn how Willamette Valley reservoir levels may be impacted by court-ordered measures.

 Detroit Dam is a designated stop along the Mt.
 Jefferson section of the trail.
 This trail is a self-guided auto tour of nearly 200 prime birding destinations in the Oregon Cascades.
 This area provides songbird habitat in its hardwood stands, while osprey use lakeshore snags and trees as roosts and nesting sites and waterfowl including common mergansers nest at the lake.

-For more information, call the Detroit Ranger Station at 503-854-3366.
+For more information on the USFS campgrounds, call the Detroit Ranger Station at 503-854-3366.

 Dexter Recreation